karlstolley/stolley.dev/resume/index.md

             regression testing (BackstopJS)
           </li>
           <li>
-            Coached student engineers in writing commit messages and release notes as well as effective use of synchronous and asynchronous communication channels (Basecamp, Discord, Slack)
+            Coached student engineers in writing commit messages, inline documentation, and release notes as well as effective use of synchronous and asynchronous communication channels (Basecamp, Discord, Slack)
           </li>
           <li>
-            Developed and taught new courses that were adopted as the department standard for other instructors to teach from, including Fundamentals of Web Development, Human-Computer Interaction and Web Design, and Web Systems Integration (microservices and APIs)
+            Developed and taught new courses that were adopted as the department standard for other instructors to follow, including Fundamentals of Web Development, Human-Computer Interaction and Web Design, and Web Systems Integration (microservices and APIs)
           </li>
           <li>